tylerdr/sprinter-website/src/pages/about/index.md

 headerImage: /img/stars.jpg
 what:
   content1: >+
-    We are an up & coming tech service that offers businesses a refreshing perspective in decluttering their systems through automation.
+    We are a technology company that offers businesses a refreshing perspective in decluttering their systems through automation.
 As the technology evolves, so do we, but more importantly so does your business.
 We are here to bridge the gap between your company's current struggles and the technology that will resolve them.
 Our understanding of both software development as well as business operations is what ensures our collaboration reaches maximum success.

   content2: >-
     Because today's tech world is rapidly becoming more advanced & complex,